What Are UTM Parameters? Learn How to Use & Track Them

 How to track UTM parameters in Google Analytics 4?

-Google Analytics 4 makes it very easy to view and track UTM parameters.
-From the GA 4 dashboard, simply navigate to;
+Google Analytics 4 makes it very simple to add UTM parameters.
+Using the Google Analytics 4 dashboard, simply navigate through the following tabs:

 What are UTM parameters used for?